sithu-aung/sithu-aung.github.io/Storage_Types.md

 - Max 2TB disk size
 - 4 primary partitions only
 - Legacy BIOS systems
+- The MBR consists of 512 or more bytes located in the first sector of the drive.

 ### GPT (GUID Partition Table)
 GUID - Globally Unique IDentifier)